kvasdopil/ui-gen/docs/MEMORY.md

   - Highlights selected prompt with blue border and background
   - Modification input field with label "What you would like to change"
   - Ctrl/Cmd+Enter to submit modifications
+  - **Create Button Fix**: Uses `onMouseDown` with `preventDefault()` instead of `onClick` to prevent blur event from dismissing the panel when textarea is focused
+    - Prevents `onBlur` handler from closing the form before `handleCreate` can execute
+    - Ensures form stays open and create action completes successfully
   - Positioned absolutely to the right of Screen component
   - Uses `left-full ml-2` for positioning